 Pre 94 Prospective PPI Multiple

-Your Pre 94 Prospective PPI Multiple is used in the calculation of your Partial and Permanent Incapacity benefit.
+The Pre 94 Prospective PPI Multiple is used in the calculation of the Partial and Permanent Incapacity benefit.

 The Accrual Rate varies for different contribution rates, as shown in the table below: